full chat – slang for ‘full throttle’.

 A MTB ride in the Peak around ‘Ladybower Circle’, I have been riding there for over 20 years.

 8. What bike are you riding most at the moment?

-Pinarello FPQuattro road bike, Sensa Dura time trial bike, Dolan DF3 track bike.
+Pinarello FPQuattro road bike, Sensa Dura time trial bike (this is an old post and the linked content no longer exists), Dolan DF3 track bike.